Zodiac

-The zodiac is a belt-shaped region of the sky that extends approximately 8° north and south (as measured in celestial latitude) of the ecliptic, which is the apparent path of the Sun across the celestial sphere over the course of the year.
-The orbital paths of the Moon and major planets are within the belt of the zodiac.
+The zodiac is a belt-shaped region of the sky that extends approximately 8° north and south celestial latitude of the ecliptic – the apparent path of the Sun across the celestial sphere over the course of the year.
+Within this zodiac belt appear the Moon and the brightest planets, along their orbital planes.
+The zodiac is divided along the ecliptic into 12 equal parts, called "signs", each occupying 30° of celestial longitude.
+These signs roughly correspond to the astronomical constellations with the following modern names: Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius, and Pisces.

-In Western astrology, and formerly astronomy, the zodiac is divided into the following twelve signs: Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius, and Pisces.
-Each occupies 30° of celestial longitude and roughly correspond to the astronomical constellations with the same name.
-These astrological signs form a celestial coordinate system, or more specifically an ecliptic coordinate system, which takes the ecliptic as the origin of latitude and the Sun's position at vernal equinox as the origin of longitude.
+The signs have been used to determine the time of the year by identifying each sign with the days of the year the Sun is in the respective sign.
+In Western astrology, and formerly astronomy, the time of each sign is associated with different attributes.
+The zodiacal system and its angular measurement in 360 sexagesimal degree (°) originated with Babylonian astronomy during the 1st millennium BC, probably during the Achaemenid Empire.
+It was communicated into Greek astronomy by the 2nd century BC, as well as into developing the Hindu zodiac.
+Due to the precession of the equinoxes, the time of year that the Sun is in a given constellation has changed since Babylonian times, and the point of March equinox has moved from Aries into Pisces.

-This division of the ecliptic into zodiacal signs originated with Babylonian astronomy during the 1st millennium BC.
-Babylonian astronomers divided the ecliptic into 12 equal "signs".
-Due to the precession of the equinoxes, the time of year the Sun is in a given constellation has changed since Babylonian times, and the point of March equinox has moved from Aries into Pisces.
-The zodiac was communicated into Greek astronomy by the 2th century BC, and from there into the Hindu zodiac.
+The zodiac forms a celestial coordinate system, or more specifically an ecliptic coordinate system, which takes the ecliptic as the origin of latitude and the Sun's position at vernal equinox as the origin of longitude.
 In modern astronomy, the ecliptic coordinate system is still used for tracking Solar System objects.